All applications will be considered for the 2019-2020 academic year.

 Your tuition as a student includes:

-Ten hours of classroom instruction each week (over a two-day period), totaling six credit hours per year
+Ten hours of classroom instruction each week (over a two-day period), totaling four to seven credit hours per year, depending on classes selected

 Friday Enrichment classes (an optional roster of optional academic enrichment, including workshops, classes, and social activities)